Self-care 101: Bid Adieu To Dry And Cracked Feet With These Home Remedies

 What are the symptoms of dry, cracked heels?

 Dryness around the heel region and the underside of the feet is the most common symptom of cracked heels.
 This leads to small cracks over the callus.
 Skin peeling can also happen from this crack.
 Bleeding occurs when the cracks are deep which can be painful sometimes.
 The skin around the heel area becomes very dry, hard, thick and the color of this area can become yellow or dark brown.
 Sometimes the wound may be so deep, even walking can become difficult.

 Tips to prevent dry feet and cracked heels:

 Prevention is better than cure.
 It is always good to take care of your feet before it gets cracked.
 There are some cracked heels home remedies available.
 But there is no magical remedy for cracked heels.
 You need to take proper care of your feet.
 You can try some cracked heel home remedies or home remedies for dry skin on feet, that can do wonders.
 Firstly, you need to start taking care of the dryness of your feet.
-Some general tips as follows can prevent dry feet and help in cracked heels treatment at home:
+Some foot care tips to prevent dry feet and help in cracked heels treatment at home are:

 - The skin of the feet should always be kept moisturized.
 Heavy moisturizers should be used for dry feet.

 - Soak your feet in the warm water and exfoliate them regularly.
 You can mix lemon juice or salt in the warm water.
 You need to scrub your feet with a loofah or a pumice stone.
 After that, pat your feet dry with a soft towel, don’t rub it harshly.
 Use moisturizer after that.